Amin-Tgz/Amin-Tgz/README.md

 ## 👨‍💻 About me

-I'm an AI Software Developer who enjoys building useful, tangible products with AI.
+I'm an Applied AI engineer who enjoys building useful, tangible products with AI.
 My work spans **LLM applications, RAG systems, AI agents, Computer Vision, backend services, and workflow automation**.

 I began with Electrical Engineering, microcontrollers, embedded systems, and robotics.
 I then moved into Computer Vision and Deep Learning, before focusing on AI software.
 That journey still shapes how I work: I care about connecting technology to real problems and creating things that people can actually use.